simonvh/gimmemotifs-manuscript/manuscript.md

 ## Clustering

+We collected all motifs from the following databases: CIS-BP v1.02 [@1Df4blqEs], ENCODE [@jUNvk96Q], Factorbook [@YuvogFWT], HOCOMOCO v11 [@1FStCACaF], HOMER v4.10 [@14naBuW39], JASPAR 2018 vertebrates [@XrrO63jn] and SwissRegulon [@WubLhyiX].
+Motif similarity was calculated using Pearson correlation of motif scores profiles [@AxXzJVRV;@1LM2RTcx] using a sequence that contains each 7-mer or its reverse complement [@PF2d1YvC].
+We then clustered the motifs using agglomerative clustering with complete linkage and connectivity constraints where only motifs with a Pearson r >= 0.5 were considered as neighbors.
+The number of clusters was set to 1600.
+After clustering, we discarded all motifs were the sum of the information content of all positions was less than 5.
+The clustered database, gimme.vertebrate.v5.0, is distributed with GimmeMotifs.

 ## Transcription factor motif database benchmark

-We downloaded all ChIP-seq peaks from Remap 2018 v1.2 [@LBF5EBTh] ([http://tagc.univ-mrs.fr/remap/index.php?page=download](http://tagc.univ-mrs.fr/remap/index.php?page=download)).
+We downloaded all hg38 non-ENCODE ChIP-seq peaks from Remap 2018 v1.2 [@LBF5EBTh]
+([http://tagc.univ-mrs.fr/remap/index.php?page=download](http://tagc.univ-mrs.fr/remap/index.php?page=download)).
 We removed all factors with fewer than 1000 peaks and created regions of 100 bp centered at the peak summit.
-Background files were created for each peak set using bedtools shuffle [@1HWiAHnIw], excluding the hg19 gaps and the peak regions.
+Background files were created for each peak set using bedtools shuffle [@1HWiAHnIw], excluding the hg38 gaps and the peak regions.
 The ROC AUC and Recall at 10% FDR statistics were calculated using `gimme roc`.
 The motif databases included in the comparison are listed in Table 2.
 We only included public databases that can be freely accessed and downloaded.